 Do Cats Poop Less on Wet Food?
 Vet-Approved Digestive Facts

-Maybe your cat eats dry food and you’re having to clean the litter box way too often.
-Or maybe you’ve just recently switched to feeding your cat wet food and are wondering what to expect.
+Maybe your cat eats dry food and you have to clean the litter box way too often.
+Or maybe you have just recently switched to feeding your cat wet food and are wondering what to expect.
 Either way, you may be wondering if feeding your cat wet food will cause him to poop less.

 The answer may surprise you.
-Cats do tend to poop less when they are given wet food.
+Cats do tend to poop less when they’re given wet food.
 This has mostly to do with the nutrients found in wet food vs. dry food and the way your cat’s body absorbs and digests them.

 Why Does Wet Food Cause Cats to Poop Less?